yaxu/farm24/farm24.md

 # From Konnakol Rhythms to Live Coding of the Self

-The above quote from T. M. Krishna brings out a tension between music traditions that are transmitted orally, and those transmitted via written notation.
-This tension is particularly interesting from the perspective of the computer music practice of live coding, which centres around the manipulation of notation but where those notations themselves are written, manipulated and deleted live, gaining an improvisatory, time-bound, ephemeral quality.
+As a computer music practice, the 'from-scratch' style of live coding centres around the manipulation of musical notation, but where those notations themselves are written, manipulated and deleted live, gaining an improvisatory, time-bound, ephemeral quality.
 In these respects, live coding is closer to active speech than printed notation.
+This gives an interesting perspective on the quote from
+T. M. Krishna, in that even though live coding involves notation, it supports a similar approach to non-scribal techniques, in terms of its reliance on living memory and affordance for continuous change.

-In the following I compare the Carnatic (South Indian) musical practice of Konnakol with contemporary algorithmic music, as a means to open up and develop new live coding practice.
+In the following I compare the Carnatic (South Indian) vocal musical practice of Konnakol with contemporary algorithmic music, as a means to develop new live coding practice.
 The conduit for this work is the software development of the TidalCycles and Strudel live coding environments, adapting their representations for musical pattern inspired by Carnatic rhythmic structures.
-I will conclude with a search for musical meaning in this work, including consideration of cultural appropriation, and the possibilities of 'auto live coding' or live coding of the self.
+I will conclude with a search for musical meaning in this work, including consideration of cultural appropriation, and the possibilities of creating performances that shift between live coding of the computer and of the self.

 ## Konnakol

 Konnakol is a Carnatic musical practice, developing since around 200 CE [@sankaranArtKonnakkolSolkattu2010a, p.
 3].
 Konnakol involves the oral recitation of _solkattu_ phrase groups of vocable words, which are non-lexical, but generally associated with articulations of the Mrdigangam drum, as well as movements within the bharata natyam dance tradition.
 Konnakol is an oral tradition, generally transmitted and learned through recitation and listening rather than via notation.
 Konnakol performances are rhythmically highly complex and heavily syncopated with frequent changes of speeds, and e.g. addition/subtraction of beats from successive repetitions.
-Still, there is always a steady underlying pulse, where Konnakol artists are able to perfectly match their rhythmic transformations to a particular _tala_ structure.
+Still, there is always a steady underlying pulse, where konnakol artists are able to perfectly match their rhythmic transformations to a particular _tala_ structure.
 While performing, konnakol artists mark the tala with their hands, for example by repeating a sequence of clap-finger counts (laghu) and clap-waves (drutam).

-There are not a great deal of English texts on the artform, but "The Art of Konnakkol" by Trichy @sankaranArtKonnakkolSolkattu2010a is an excellent practical introduction which covers some historical and cultural context, includes recordings of exercises, and which would go well with some of the many video tutorials available online.
+There is not a great deal of English text on the artform, but "The Art of Konnakkol" by Trichy @sankaranArtKonnakkolSolkattu2010a is an excellent practical introduction which covers some historical and cultural context.
 Vocalist and activist T.M.
-Krishna, quoted at the beginning of this paper, is a key reference for cultural and political background on carnatic music [@krishnaSouthernMusic2017].
-For Western viewpoints, Lisa Young has made her Masters and PhD theses on the topic available online [@youngKonakkolHistoryDevelopment1998,@youngKonakkolHistoryDevelopment1998].
-In Italy, (?)
-Rafael Reina has a book on applying Karnatic rhythmical techniques to Western Classical music [@reinaApplyingKarnaticRhythmical2015a], and in Australia, David Nelson has published a Solkattu Manual [@nelsonSolkattuManual2008].
-For a computer music perspective, an interview by Rotherham-based musician Mark Fell with the Glasgow-based, Indian musican Nakul Krishnamurthy explores improvisation, notation and tradition in challenging ways [@fellStructureSynthesisAnatomy2022, pp. 243-259].
+Krishna (quoted at the beginning of this paper) is a key reference for cultural and political background on Carnatic music [@krishnaSouthernMusic2017].
+Lisa Young has made her Masters and PhD theses on the Konnakol available [@youngKonakkolHistoryDevelopment1998,@youngKonakkolHistoryDevelopment1998], Rafael Reina has a book on applying Karnatic rhythmical techniques to Western Classical music [@reinaApplyingKarnaticRhythmical2015a], and David Nelson has published a Solkattu Manual [@nelsonSolkattuManual2008].
+For a computer music perspective, an interview by Rotherham-based musician Mark Fell with the Glasgow-based Indian musican Nakul Krishnamurthy is illuminating, exploring improvisation, notation and tradition in Carnatic music [@fellStructureSynthesisAnatomy2022, pp. 243-259].

+### Learning Konnakol

-Nothing can stand in for actually learning and practicing konnakol rhythms.
+However, nothing can stand in for actually learning and practicing konnakol rhythms.^[I use the phrase _konnakol rhythms_ advisedly; konnakol is a rich artform, the majority of which I have not touched on.
+So far my focus has only been on rhythmic aspects of konnakol.]
 Indeed, we should take care not to be too distracted by what Kofi Agawu calls "paper rhythms"; those rhythmic transformations which are apparent on paper, but have no living reality when performed, listened to and danced to.
-I have been lucky to take elementary konnakol lessons with world reknowned percussionist B C Manjunath, an experience that has changed how I think about and make music, and music software.
-I use the phrase _konnakol rhythms_ advisedly; konnakol is a rich artform, the majority of which I have not touched on.
-So far my focus has only been on rhythmic aspects of konnakol.
+I have been lucky to take elementary konnakol lessons with reknowned percussionist B C Manjunath, changing how I think about and make both music and music software.

-Nonetheless learning konnakol rhythms has allowed me to build a sense of internal pulse within a tala, and of how the rhythm moves around within that tala.
-It has felt like learning a rhythm from multiple perspectives; it is one thing to learn to recite a sequence, and something quite different to learn to recite it while clapping the tala.
-It also feels completely different depending on whether I am attending to the syllables, the rhythmic structure, or the tala.
+This learning process has allowed me to develop a sense of internal pulse within a tala, and to feel how rhythms move around within that tala.
+It has felt like learning rhythm from multiple perspectives; it is one thing to learn to recite a sequence, and something quite different to learn to recite it while clapping the tala.
+The rhythms feel completely different depending on whether I am attending to the syllables, the rhythmic structure, or the tala.
 I might write the syllables down to understand the structure of a rhythm, but it is only when I leave that notation behind that I begin to really learn and feel a rhythm.
 It is hard to explain in words, but taking in a new rhythm can at times be a slightly frustrating cyclic process of learning and forgetting as I come at it from different directions.

 These konnakol rhythms are fundamentally algorithmic, and this is why it is possible to recite long, complex compositions without notation.
 Numerical